Last Updated: March 26, 2026

 Appearance & Identification

-They have the typical mbuna body shape — elongated and laterally compressed — but tend to be slightly more slender than some of the stockier species.
+They have the typical mbuna body shape.
+Elongated and laterally compressed.
+But are slightly more slender than some of the stockier species.
 Under good aquarium lighting, the interplay between the orange and purple tones creates a subtle but captivating display.

 Male vs. Female